-Majority of the people who have experienced the operation of a motor vehicle have witnessed road rage whether first hand, seen on TV shows or played in video games like the Simpsons road rage.
 Everyone is susceptible to the psychology behind the aggressive driving mindset.
-Dr. Leon James, professor of Psychology at the University of Hawaii, believes there is a predisposition to road rage is cultivating from early as childhood.
+Dr. Leon James, professor of Psychology at the University of Hawaii, believes there is a predisposition to road rage that cultivates from as early as childhood.

 “Drivers grow up being socialized into a highway of hostility rather than mutual support and peace; The back seat of the car is what I call road rage nursery.
 From childhood in the car and from watching television, we are prepared for competitive hard-nosed driving.
 The culture of road rage has deep roots.
 We inherit aggressive and dangerous driving patterns as children, watching our parents and other adults behind the wheel, and by watching and absorbing bad driving behaviors depicted in movies and television commercials.”